-An expansion of Medicare benefits should include a comprehensive dental benefit that meets the needs of beneficiaries up to 300% of the federal poverty level (FPL).
-Estimates show that these beneficiaries would cover about 47% of the older adult population (Kaiser Family Foundation).
+Estimates show that a benefit that assists seniors below 300% FPL would cover about 47% of the older adult population (Kaiser Family Foundation).
 This would provide meaningful coverage to most seniors who presently do not visit a dentist because they cannot afford it.
-The percent of Medicare eligible seniors who have experienced increased cost barriers to dental care steadily rose from 2009-2019.
+The percentage of Medicare eligible seniors who have experienced increased cost barriers to dental care steadily rose from 2009-2019.
 Seniors with incomes at or below 133% of the FPL saw the largest increase in cost barriers from 10% in 2009 to 26% in 2019 (Health Policy Institute, ADA).

 The current Medicare program also includes distinct "parts" that recognize the variability in delivery of health care services such as hospital care, physician services and prescription drugs.
 The dental care system is significantly different from the medical care delivery system.
 Therefore, a dental benefit under Medicare merits a designated program recognizing those differences in the delivery of oral health care.
 The ADA believes that any expansion of Medicare to include dental should be through a separate new program dedicated to providing comprehensive dental care for low income seniors - not the Medicare Part B program that has been part of past and current proposals.
+Simply put, Part B has a number of characteristics that make it incompatible with administering a dental benefit that helps patients and providers alike, including electronic health record requirements, coding and payment parameters, administrative burdens, audits and reimbursement requirements, and reimbursement levels.